silvexgit/alb-web-memcached/README.md

   The private subnets host the ElastiCache using three nodes.
 Placing each node in a different (AZ)

-  Most of the terraform files use vars whenever posible.
+  Most of the terraform files use vars whenever possible.
     The vars.tf file can be edited to change:
      - The region (SILVEX-REGION)
      - ssh-key (SILVEX-SSH-2020)